Sunethan/Trilinos/INSTALL.rst

 2. Copy the folder TriBITS to the trilinos folder.

 3. Create a subfolder where you want to build trilinos.
-For example, <path to trilinos unpacked folder>/MyTrilinos
+For example, <path to trilinos unpacked folder>/build

-4. Go to <path to trilinos unpacked folder>/MyTrilinos and execute the command cmake listed below.
+4. Go to the build folder and execute the command cmake listed below.

 Simple MPI instructions (enables most packages)
 -----------------------------------------------